neoncortex/bashed/README.md

 - edittable: display tables;
 - edittable_printbox: print a line of a tale box
 - edittable_printline: print a line of a table text;
+- editwindowtmux: used to open and find tmux windows;
+- editwindowty: used to open and find terminology windows;
+- editwindow: open/find windows;